sarahpeacock28/100-days-of-code/log.md

 Learnt about https://jsfiddle.net/ for testing javascript in webspace when not using Google Development Env

 Learnt about Git Hub - push commands and pull commands for using different versions of code on device and having version control

+Day 2: November 13
+Today's Progress:

+Worked through Google Script tutorial to create simple mail merge using forms and sheets Worked through intro to Javascript on Code Academy

+Mood: Excited!
+Having fun :)

+Thoughts: This is actually fun.
+Started the tutorial on Code Academy as I like to understand things from the bottom up.